This site requires a more recent version of Adobe Flash Player to function properly.

 Growing threat of generic products

 The fast growing pharma market in emerging economies or referred to as the 'Pharmerging' economies have the capability and technical prowess to manufacture generic versions of blockbuster drugs.
-These generic drugs are often sold at prices that are substantially cheaper then their branded counterparts, thereby severely affecting big pharma's ability to generate profits in the long run.
+These generic drugs are often sold at prices that substantially cheaper then their branded counterparts, thereby severely affecting big pharma's ability to generate profits in the long run.
+Merck's drugs could face potential threat from biosimilars in future, which are generic versions of biologics.

 Globalization of healthcare reforms